Daily Weather Forecast For Clintwood - News Break

 Daily Weather Forecast For Clintwood

-Here’s the forecast for the next four days in Clintwood: Wednesday, May 26: Mostly sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms during night; Thursday, May 27: Partly sunny then isolated showers and thunderstorms in the day; while slight chance showers and thunderstorms during night; Friday, May 28: Slight chance showers and thunderstorms then showers and thunderstorms likely in the day; while showers and thunderstorms during night; Saturday, May 29: Areas Of Drizzle;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Clintwood: Thursday, May 27: Areas of fog then mostly sunny in the day; while partly cloudy during night; Friday, May 28: Chance showers and thunderstorms then showers and thunderstorms likely in the day; while showers and thunderstorms during night; Saturday, May 29: Chance light rain then areas of drizzle in the day; while areas of drizzle during night; Sunday, May 30: Slight chance rain showers in the day; while slight chance rain showers then partly cloudy during night;mp.newsbreakapp.com